Privacy Is Challenging Your Advertising Strategy: The New Way To Win

 What Do These Changes Mean For The Future Advertising Strategy?

 This puts the burden on marketers, not shoppers, to comply with privacy laws.
-All this while marketers must seek to find new ways to know and reach prospects – and deal with increasing ad costs.
+All this while marketers must find new ways to know and reach prospects – and deal with increasing ad costs.

 Where is the online ad market going?
 Many experts are talking about “walled gardens.”